Imagination Helps Visual Reasoning, But Not Yet in Latent Space: Analysis: Latent Tokens Hardly Helps

 \subsubsection{Intervation on Latent Tokens $Z$}

 \textbf{Experiment Setting.} We conduct interventions $do(Z)$ on both \emph{Monet} and \emph{Mirage}, representing general-purpose and task-specific scenarios.
 For Monet, we apply a strong intervention by forcing all latent tokens across different positions and instances as an shared identical tensor.
 For Mirage, we further explore more diverse intervention strategies.
 Besides the intervation strategy on Monet, we also consider (1) injecting Gaussian noise into the latent tokens, (2) replacing latent tokens entirely with Gaussian noise, and (3) setting all latent tokens to a small value close to zero.
+To preclude out-of-distribution shifts, the generated noise is explicitly parameterized to match the empirical mean and standard deviation of the original latent tokens.

-\textbf{Results Analysis.} The experimental results are summarized in Figure~\ref{fig:fig-2} (c) Intervention on $Z$ and detailed in Appendix.
+\textbf{Results Analysis.} The experimental results are summarized in Figure~\ref{fig:fig-2} (c) Intervention on $Z$ and detailed in Appendix ~\ref{sec:appendix-B} Table-\ref{tab:table4}.
 Surprisingly, across V*, HR-Bench, and MME-Realworld-Lite, these drastic alteration applied to the latent tokens $Z$ result in only marginal answer variations.
 On V*, overall performance even exhibits a slight improvement by 0.5\%.
 Only minor degradation is observed on the HR-Bench-4K and on MME-RealWorld-Lite, by 1.0\% and 0.7\% respectively.
 Overall, even fundamental alterations to the latent tokens lead to negligible performance fluctuations, suggesting that these latent tokens $Z$ exerts limited influence on the final output.

 We further evaluate Mirage on the VSP dataset~\cite{yang2025machine, wu2025reinforcing}, considering both its stage-1 and stage-2 variants.
 Dramatic decline only happens when setting latent tokens as small value on stage-2 variant, where the intervention is so strong and results in repetition.
 In other cases, even fundamental change of latent tokens such as directly replacing the latent tokens with Gaussian noise result in negligible changes.
 These findings consistently indicate that the model neither meaningfully attends to the latent tokens nor encodes critical information within them.